malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 is significantly more complicated than posited in the discussion of the temperature dependence.

+@Tang2013 found
-Tang and Harrowell [@Tang2013] found for two similar alloys, that the difference in crystal growth rates could be attributed to the ordering of atoms in the interface, with the faster glass former displaying ordering much further from the boundary of the crystal.
+for two similar alloys,
+that the difference in crystal growth rates could be attributed to the ordering of atoms in the interface, with the faster glass former displaying ordering much further from the boundary of the crystal.
-This observation is supported by the work of Reinhart et. al. [@Reinhart2018] where in studying Janis particles, the stricter the geometric constraints of the crystal phase, the slower the growth rate.
+This observation is supported by the work of @Reinhart2018 where in studying Janis particles, the stricter the geometric constraints of the crystal phase, the slower the growth rate.
-While in work on Lennard Jones Particles Burke et. al. [@Burke1988] attribute the slow growth rate of the (111) crystal face to the degeneracy of fcc and hcp stacking, with many stacking faults arising during the freezing process as a result.
+While in work on Lennard Jones Particles @Burke1988 attribute the slow growth rate of the (111) crystal face to the degeneracy of fcc and hcp stacking, with many stacking faults arising during the freezing process as a result.